lucatume/wp-browser/docs/advanced/run-in-separate-process.md

 Yes.
 In the example test code in the previous section, the `test_get_api_exists` and `test_get_api_will_cache` test methods are not running in separate processes.

-In your test cases extending the `Codeception\TestCase\WPTestCase`, you can mix test methods running in the primary PHP process and those running in a separate PHP process without issues.
+In your test cases extending the `lucatume\WPBrowser\TestCase\WPTestCase`, you can mix test methods running in the primary PHP process and those running in a separate PHP process without issues.

 ### OOP refactoring of get_api